Wilhelm Stör

-Vizefeldwebel Wilhelm "Willi" Stör (10.
-May 1893 – 12 December 1977) was a World War I flying ace credited with five aerial victories.
+Vizefeldwebel Wilhelm "Willi" Stör (10 May 1893 – 12 December 1977) was a World War I flying ace credited with five aerial victories.
+After the war, he was appointed the chief test pilot for Messerschmitt at the Augsburg factory..

 Biography

 Wilhelm Stör was born on 5 October 1893 in Witten, Germany.

-After serving in a Hussar Regiment of the Imperial German Army in World War I he transferred to the Luftstreitkrafte (Imperial German Flying Corps), he then became a fighter pilot with Jagdstaffel 68 and was credited with shooting down three aircraft and two observation balloons.
+After serving in a Hussar Regiment of the Imperial German Army in World War I he transferred to the Luftstreitkrafte (Imperial German Flying Corps), where he became a fighter pilot with Jagdstaffel 68 and was credited with shooting down three aircraft and two observation balloons.
 He was awarded the Iron Cross for his actions.